If the type of crime rises above the level of reporting it online, then please call the LAPD and give as many details as possible.

 If you filed a police report and want to know the status of the investigation, try to contact the detective assigned to your case.
 If you do not know the detective’s name, call the LAPD Wilshire Detective Desk at (213) 922-8205

 For more information about crime and public safety from the Los Angeles Police Department, visit the LAPD web site by clicking here

-To learn more about our neighborhood’s safety and crime prevention efforts, check for information regularly on this web site.
-You may want to “bookmark” this site.
-We also recommend that you sign up to receive our e-mail safety alerts.
-See the Sign Up Button in The Menu Bar Above.
+To learn more about our neighborhood’s safety and crime prevention efforts, check for added information regularly on this web site.
+Bookmark this site.
+We also recommend that you sign up to receive our newsletter and important crime alerts.